CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Experimental design

-In practice, the underlying causal structure of real-world datasets is typically unknown, making it difficult to determine optimal hyperparameters for different algorithms.
-To ensure a fair comparison, we follow the default or recommended hyperparameter configurations provided in the official implementations of each method, and conduct an exhaustive hyperparameter search to obtain the best performance~\cite{chen2025addressing,cheng2023cuts,cheng2024cuts+,tank2021neural,sun2021nts,runge2019detecting,assaad2022survey,butler2024tangent}.
-A detailed description of the hyperparameter search ranges is provided in Appendix~\ref{app_hyper_settings}.

-\subsection{Evaluation Metrics}
+\subsection{Evaluation metrics}

 Following the settings in~\cite{herdeanu2025causaldynamics,chen2025addressing,marcinkevivcs2021interpretable}, we evaluate performance using areas under receiver operating characteristic (AUROC~\cite{bradley1997use}) and precision–recall (AUPRC~\cite{davis2006relationship}) curves.
 Consistent with prior studies~\cite{marcinkevivcs2021interpretable,stein2025causalrivers}, our evaluation considers only the off-diagonal entries of the adjacency matrix, excluding self-causal links that are typically the easiest to infer.
 We report results under the configuration achieving the best AUPRC.
 Higher AUROC and AUPRC values indicate more accurate recovery of the target causal graph.
+We additionally report the normalized Structural Hamming Distance (NSHD) as an evaluation metric.
+A lower NSHD indicates more accurate recovery of the true causal graph.
+A detailed definition of NSHD is provided in Appendix~\ref{app:nshd}.

-\section{Critical Experimental Results and Insights}
+\section{Critical experimental results and insights}